 Mark was presumed to be Peter’s interpreter, where Matthew was Jesus’ direct disciple.
 If those traditions are true, why should Jesus Christ’s disciple need to rely so much on a second hand account?
 The economical solutions are either that Matthew did not rely on Mark, or the traditional story about authorship is not true.
 In this case, given the fact that Matthew clearly relies on Mark, the latter seems most likely.

 The Ebionites, who supposedly resembled Jesus in terms of geography and theology, indeed corrected some of Mark’s technical errors, but they still relied on the Greek version of the Old Testament, called the Septuagint.
-This is especially problematic because, if the Ebionites were Jesus Christ’s original followers, it implies they spoke Greek, which seems unlikely for poor (Ebion in Hebrew means poor), illiterate fisherman-types in Aramaic-speaking, backwoods Judea.
+This is problematic because, if the Ebionites were Jesus Christ’s original followers, it implies they spoke Greek, which seems unlikely for poor (Ebion in Hebrew means poor), illiterate fisherman-types in Aramaic-speaking, backwoods Judea.
 It also means they used the more foreign scripture, the Septuagint, rather than the more local Hebrew bible.

-In light of these logical dilemmas, the question of who Jesus was becomes much more complicated, because it raises the question: who was taking note of Jesus’ actions?
+In light of these dilemmas, the question of who Jesus was becomes much more complicated, because it raises the question: who was taking note of Jesus’ actions?
 Tradition would have us believe it was Jesus Christ’s disciples who wrote down his stories; however, this Mark/Matthew paradox makes that explanation exceedingly unlikely.

-So was the Gospel development simply a process which relied on increasingly robust oral traditions and tall tales, until some Greek-speaking (and writing) person outside of Judea decided to write it all down?
+Was the Gospel development simply a process which relied on increasingly robust oral traditions and tall tales, until some Greek-speaking (and writing) person outside of Judea decided to write it all down?

 That could be, and it is fairly economical when you begin with the assumption that Jesus Christ existed.
 However, when one makes no such a priori assumption, the Jesus Christ of the Gospels seems increasingly fictional.
 But again, that does not disprove a root historical character; rather, it simply means if there was a real Jesus, he probably did not much resemble the Jesus of the Gospels.
 If that is the case, then timeline, geography, and underlying motivation all become increasingly suspect.